 Sneck-Rise

-When cars attack, Snow, Cold, and Winter Fun must team up and fight back before urban sprawl swallows them up and overheats winter to end it forever!
+When urban sprawl attacks, Snow, Cold, and Winter Fun must team up and fight back before being swallowed up and overheated, ending winter forever!

 -